 “Because of the COVID-19 situation,” says Kim Fischer, Waterford.org spokesperson, in an interview with KRPC2 News, “we know that there’s gonna be kids who have been out of school four to six months, and that’s a really long time to not get any form of education.”

 Many schools are also functioning on limited budgets during this crisis and may not have as many summer learning options.
-And as families and in-person preschool centers face financial emergencies or are otherwise displaced by the pandemic, children—particularly those from at-risk communities—are left with fewer resources to gain the skills they’ll need to thrive when they start school.
+And as families and in-person preschool centers face financial emergencies or are otherwise displaced by the pandemic, children—particularly those from under-resourced communities—are left with fewer resources to gain the skills they’ll need to thrive when they start school.
 This could potentially put them at a disadvantage beyond their first year of school and well into their academic career.

 David Lawrence Jr., Chair of The Children’s Movement of Florida, describes this concern in dire terms: “A ‘COVID slide’ in which children could miss out on formal school for up to six months could look more like a ‘COVID cliff.’ ”

 He continues with a call to action for those invested in early education: “We shouldn’t let that happen.”

 At Waterford.org, we share these concerns, and we’re invested in keeping children learning.
 To that end, our new Summer Learning Path is available for preschool-aged children who live in Arizona, California, Delaware, Florida, Indiana, Mississippi, New Mexico, Ohio, or Texas.